At a glance

 He is an alumnus of the Kennedy School of Government at Harvard University, where he gained Executive Core Qualifications in Leading Change and Leading People, and between 2010-2016, he served as both Head of Department of Geography and Acting Director of the School of Global Affairs at King’s College London.

 Nick has produced more than 150 scientific works and conference presentations spanning river science and management, and commentaries on geographical thought, methods and education.
-His research expertise is strongly reflected in his international appointments and advisory roles: he was a long-serving Managing Editor of Progress in Physical Geography, and series editor for the SAGE Library of the Environment major works series.
-He also serves on the editorial board of River Research and Applications.
+His research expertise is strongly reflected in his international appointments and advisory roles: he was a long-serving Managing Editor of Progress in Physical Geography, and he also serves on the editorial board of River Research and Applications.
 Nick also maintains an active presence in geographical education, editing leading texts Key Concepts in Geography and Key Methods in Geography, and he has been one of four editors in the Editorial Collective for the Geographical Association’s flagship journal, Geography.

 In 2005, he was Distinguished Visiting Professor at the University of Kentucky, Lexington, and he was Distinguished Visiting Professor at University College Dublin 2010 – 2013.
 He has given many invited addresses to audiences such as the Association of American Geographers annual meeting, the International Geographical Union and the International Geomorphology Association.